COVID-19 Detection in Chest X-ray Images Using Swin-Transformer and Transformer in Transformer

 \section{Abstract}

-The Coronavirus Disease 2019 (COVID-19) has spread globally and caused serious damages.
-Chest X-ray images are widely used for COVID-19 diagnosis and Artificial Intelligence method can assist to increase the efficiency and accuracy.
-In the Challenge of Chest XR COVID-19 detection in Ethics and Explainability for Responsible Data Science (EE-RDS) conference 2021, we proposed a method which combined Swin Transformer and Transformer in Transformer to classify chest X-ray images as three classes: COVID-19, Pneumonia and Normal (healthy) and achieved 0.9475 accuracy on test set.
+The Coronavirus Disease 2019 (COVID-19) has spread globally and caused serious damage.
+Chest X-ray images are widely used for COVID-19 diagnosis, and the Artificial Intelligence method can increase efficiency and accuracy.
+In the Challenge of Chest XR COVID-19 detection in Ethics and Explainability for Responsible Data Science (EE-RDS) conference 2021, we proposed a method that combined Swin Transformer and Transformer in Transformer to classify chest X-ray images as three classes: COVID-19, Pneumonia, and Normal (healthy) and achieved 0.9475 accuracies on the test set.